autumnblue/Rhino-2/PROJECT_STRUCTURE.md

 // User.js
 import { withHandlers } from 'recompose';

-// since onChooseUser needs clicker user ID we override onChooseUser so it's called with id
+// since onChooseUser needs and ID of a clicked user we override onChooseUser
 // read docs for withHandlers helper from recompose const handlersEnhancer = withHandlers({
   onChooseUser: ({ onChooseUser, id }) => onChooseUser(id)